vinamrgrover/lambda-parallel/README.md

 ### 4. Trigger the Lambda Function (in-parallel)

 Use the shell script `parallel-lambda-invoke.sh` to trigger multiple instances of our Lambda Function in parallel.
+Make sure to replace `batch-func` with your Lambda Function's name.

 ```
 ./parallel-lambda-invoke.sh